Jake Scott

 linux /vmlinuz-linux

-initrd /<cpu>-ucode.img
+initrd /${cpu}-ucode.img

 initrd /initramfs-linux.img

-options cryptdevice=UUID=<device-UUID>:root root=/dev/mapper/root rw quiet splash zswap.enabled=0
+options cryptdevice=UUID=$(blkid -s UUID -o value /dev/disk/by-partlabel/system):root root=/dev/mapper/root rw quiet splash zswap.enabled=0

 You can get <device-UUID> with blkid /dev/<partname> and grab the top-level encrypted partition